Asia's Infrastructure Development: A New Era of Growth

 Singapore's Terminal 5 Expansion

-Singapore Changi Airport began construction on its massive Terminal 5 in May 2025, which will increase capacity by 50 million passengers annually, taking the airport's total capacity to approximately 140 million by the mid-2030s.
+Singapore Changi Airport began construction on its massive Terminal 5 in May 2025.
+This expansion will increase capacity by 50 million passengers annually, bringing the airport's total capacity to approximately 140 million by the mid-2030s.

 Regional Airport Developments

-Hong Kong International Airport's third runway will begin phased operations in September 2025, increasing capacity from 74 million to 104 million passengers annually, while the Philippines plans to build a new international airport in Bulacan capable of handling 100 million passengers annually.
+Hong Kong International Airport's third runway will begin phased operations in September 2025.
+This expansion will increase capacity from 74 million to 104 million passengers annually.
+Meanwhile, the Philippines plans to build a new international airport in Bulacan, capable of handling 100 million passengers annually.

 Technology and Innovation Integration